bertkdowns/pyomo-replace/paper/paper.md

 ---
-title: Keeping a Square Model with mathematical modelling
+title: Variable Replacement as a technique for Managing Complexity in large Equation-Oriented models
 bibliography: refs.bib
 ---